zkoss/zk-mvvm-book/data_binding/form_binding.md

 ```
 - We give an id: ` fx ` to the middle object. (line 1)
 - The properties of `fx` we can access are identical to vm.selected. (line 9, 12, 15, 18)
-- Binder saves input data into `fx`, middle object, when each time a user triggers an onChange event.
+- Each time a user triggers an onChang event, binder saves input data into `fx`, middle object.
 When clicking a button bound to Command 'saveOrder', it will save middle object's data to `vm.selected`.

 Middle Object
 -------------
-Form binding automatically creates a middle object for you to store properties from ViewModel's object you specified.
+Form binding automatically creates a middle object for you to store properties from the ViewModel's object you specified.
 But it **only stores those properties which attributes are bound to**.
 If you still need to access a property that are not stored in the middle object, you can access it from ViewModel's original object.
 Assume that ` vm.selected ` has 4 properties: **id, description, quantity, price**.
 For the example below:
 ```xml
 <groupbox form="@id('fx') @load(vm.selected) @save(vm.selected, before='saveOrder')">
     <grid hflex="true" >